Medical Immunization Records FAQ

 - What is the specific location of the immunization site?

-- Are there age restrictions for vaccinations?
+- Are there age restrictions for the vaccinations that I need?

-- What records if any must I bring/provide to get vaccinated (e.g. immunization records, etc.)?
+- What records if any, must I bring/provide to get vaccinated (e.g. immunization records, etc.)?

-UI Health Pharmacy
+UI Health University Village Pharmacy

 722 West Maxwell Street